peterbjornx/meloader/README.md

 # meloader
 Linux i386 tool to load and execute ME modules.

-The code as initially presented here is not guaranteed to work or even compile and is released under the GPLv2.
+The code as initially presented here is released under the GPLv2.
 (I reused code from an earlier project under that license) A commit adding license headers will soon follow.

 Much of the later achievements demoed using this project were done on a local branch which